verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Variant-Level-QC.md

 ```

 ```
+#standardSQL
+--
-# The following query computes the Hardy-Weinberg equilibrium for variants.
+-- The following query computes the Hardy-Weinberg equilibrium for variants.
+--
 WITH variants AS (
   SELECT
     reference_name,